Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Numerical experiments

-The third \cite{BC10} and fourth test cases are relevant benchmarks if one's objective is to use fast marching methods for the segmentation of tubular structures, in medical image or volume data respectively.
-The Riemannian metric $\cM$ is euclidean (equal to $\Id$) on a box domain $\Omega$, except on the neighborhood of a curve $\Gamma$, see Figures \ref{fig:neigh} and \ref{fig3d} (right).
-The matrix $\cM(z)$, when $z\in \Omega$ is close to $\Gamma$, has two eigenspaces: one of dimension $1$, directed ``tangentially'' to the curve $\Gamma$, and associated to a small eigenvalue ($1/100^2$ and $1/50^2$ respectively), and one of co-dimension $1$, associated to the eigenvalue $1$.
-The (approximated) Riemannian distance $\distC$ to to the origin $0 \in \Omega$ is computed, and a path of minimal minimal length $\gamma$ joining a given point $P\in \Omega$ is extracted by ``gradient descent on the Riemannian manifold $(\Omega, \cM)$'': \be \gamma'(t) = -\cM(\gamma(t))^{-1} \nabla \distC(\gamma(t)). \ee By construction of the Riemannian metric $\cM$, traveling close and tangentially to the curve $\Gamma$ is cheap.
+The third \cite{BC10} and fourth test cases are relevant benchmarks if one's objective is to use fast marching methods for the segmentation of tubular structures, in medical images or volume data respectively.
+The FM-LBR reveals its full potential, and stands out as the only practical option, in this more difficult setting which involves a discontinuous and highly anisotropic metric.
+The Riemannian metric tensor $\cM(z)$ is the identity matrix, except at points $z$ on the neighborhood of a curve $\Gamma$, where $\cM(z)$ has a small eigenvalue $\delta_0^2$ associated to an eigenvector tangent to $\Gamma$, and the other eigenvalue is $1$ on the orthogonal space.
+The shortest path joining the point $(1,-1)$ (resp.\ $(0,0,3)$) to the origin is extracted via ``gradient descent on the Riemannian manifold $(\Omega, \cM)$'', see Appendix \ref{sec:Paths} for details: \be \gamma'(t) = -\cM(\gamma(t))^{-1} \nabla \distC(\gamma(t)). \ee By construction of the Riemannian metric $\cM$, traveling close and tangentially to the curve $\Gamma$ is cheap.
 This is reflected by the level lines of $\distC$, and by the allure of the minimal path, see Figures \ref{fig:Vlad1}, \ref{fig:neigh} and \ref{fig3d}.
-Heuristically, this path joins the curve $\Gamma$ in straight line, almost orthogonally, and then follows it.
+Heuristically, this path joins the neighborhood of the curve $\Gamma$ in straight line, almost orthogonally, and then follows it.
 The alignment of the minimal path with the direction of anisotropy, observed in this test case, is not an uncommon phenomenon.
-The FM-LBR presumably benefits a lot from this behavior in terms of accuracy, since its stencils typically provide a good ``angular resolution'' in the direction of anisotropy, see Figures \ref{fig:BasisScale}, \ref{fig:BasisRotate}, \ref{fig:Basis3d}.
+The FM-LBR presumably benefits a lot from this behavior in terms of accuracy, since its stencils typically provide a good ``angular resolution'' in the direction of anisotropy, see Figures \ref{fig:BasisRotate}, \ref{fig:BasisScale}, \ref{fig:neigh}.
+Since in addition the stencil radii remain rather small for most anisotropy orientations, see \cite{M12b} for details, usually most updates for points in the ``fast band'' come from the fast band when the FM-LBR is run on these examples.
+When the fast band is missed however, accuracy degrades and zig-zag artifacts appear in the extracted path, see Figure \ref{fig:path}.